orgmanager/orgmanager/readme.md

 ## Hosted version

 Not everyone can afford a server, nor do they have the skills to set up a modern PHP application, so OrgManager provides a hosted version you can use **for FREE**.
 You can access the hosted version at [https://orgmanager.miguelpiedrafita.com](https://orgmanager.miguelpiedrafita.com).
-In exchange, please report any bugs you encounter, so we can continue inproving!
+In return, please report any bugs you encounter, so we can continue improving!

 ### On joining the OrgManager Github organization
 As you may have guessed, you can use OrgManager to [join the OrgManager organization](https://orgmanager.miguelpiedrafita.com/o/orgmanager).